faridhnzz/corat-coret/unbound-dns-conf.md

     ###########################################################################
     # BASIC SETTINGS
     ###########################################################################
+    # Set the working directory for the program.
+    #directory: "/opt/unbound/etc/unbound"

+    # Drop user  privileges after  binding the port.
+    #username: "unbound"

+    # Listen to for queries from clients and answer from this network interface
+    # and port.
+    interface: 127.0.0.1
+    port: 5353
+    do-ip4: yes
+    do-udp: yes
+    do-tcp: yes

+    # May be set to yes if you have IPv6 connectivity
+    do-ip6: no

+    # You want to leave this to no unless you have *native* IPv6.
+With 6to4 and
+    # Terredo tunnels your web browser should favor IPv4 for the same reasons
+    prefer-ip6: no

     # Time to live maximum for RRsets and messages in the cache.
 If the maximum
     # kicks in, responses to clients still get decrementing TTLs based on the
     # original (larger) values.
 When the internal TTL expires, the cache item